-The word mai means not, no, none, nothing, don't, etc. The Thai word for 'want' is 'ao', but 'don't want' would be 'mai ao.
+The word mai means not, no, none, nothing, don't, etc. For example, the Thai word for 'want' is 'ao', but 'don't want' would be 'mai ao.

-When you negate this with 'mai' it turns into, "It's nothing."
-This is the literal meaning.
+When you negate this with 'mai' it turns into, "It's nothing," and this is the literal meaning of 'mai pen rai'.